 by Matt Slick

-I Frankenstein is loosely based upon the Frankenstein monster created by Mary Shelley and with an even looser borrowing from the Bible regarding demons and folklore's gargoyles.
+I Frankenstein is loosely based on the Frankenstein monster created by Mary Shelley, with an even looser borrowing from the Bible regarding demons and folklore's gargoyles.
 The story starts off 200 years ago with Frankenstein's creation.
-Then, with a quick passage of time we arrive at present day.
+Then, with a quick passage of time, we arrive at the present day.
 The monster, played by Aaron Eckhart, is apparently immortal and finds an unlikely ally among the gargoyles.
-But, of course there's a problem.
-Frankenstein's monster, called Adam, isn't human and not demon and not gargoyle.
+But, of course, there's a problem.
+Frankenstein's monster, called Adam, isn't human, nor demon, nor gargoyle.
 He doesn't fit anywhere.
-Adam is on a quest to learn who, or what, he really is; and in present day, he finds himself the unwilling participant in a spiritual battle that will lead to either the destruction or salvation of the human race.
+Adam is on a quest to learn who, or what, he really is and in present day he finds himself the unwilling participant in a spiritual battle that will lead to either the destruction or salvation of the human race.